Deuane Sunnalath: Founding of the Patriotic Neutralists

 When the Pathet Lao forced FAN to retreat on 6 April 1963, Deuane split the Forces Armee Neutraliste movement by splintering off a pro-communist faction, the Patriotic Neutralists.
-At a conference mediated by former Souvanna Phouma allies Khamsouk Keoka and Heuan Mongkholvilay the three battalions of neutralists under Brigadier General Khamouane Boupha in Military Region 1's far northern Phongsali Province opted to join him.
+At a conference mediated by former Souvanna Phouma allies Khamsouk Keola and Heuan Mongkholvilay the three battalions of neutralists under Brigadier General Khamouane Boupha in Military Region 1's far northern Phongsali Province opted to join him.
 So did Battalion Parachutistes 1 (Parachute Battalion 1) and the Phetsarath Artillery Battalion in MR 2.
 By November 1963, nearly all of Battalion Infanterie 4 (Infantry Battalion 4) in Xepon in the Laotian southern panhandle swung over to the new Neutralist organization.
 Laotian Route 9 from Khe Sanh to Xepon was open to the communists.
 The Patriotic Neutralists would ally themselves with the communists, and serve to occupy localities that had been communist held at the time of the 1962 International Agreement on the Neutrality of Laos.
 Colonel Deuane would maintain a low profile into the 1970s.